RodrigoSandon/NeuralDecodingUMSOM/README.md

 # To-Do:
 1. Continue writing manuscript
-3. We need to find a better model than Resnet18
+3. Need to find a better model than Resnet18
 4. Keep trying different models and parameters to maximize 6-region classification accuracy -45%, 100epochs, around 60% should be good (classifying 6 regions)

 #Bugs